emcrisostomo/fsw/README.md

   No other software packages or dependencies are required to configure and install fsw but the aforementioned APIs used by the file system monitors.

-Compability Issues with fswatch v.
+Compatibility Issues with fswatch v.
 0.x
 --------------------------------------

 The previous major version of `fswatch` (v.
-0.x) allowed users to run a command whenever a set of changes was detected with the following syntax:
+0.x) allowed users to run a command whenever a set of changes was detected using the following syntax:

     $ fswatch path program

 Starting with `fswatch` v.
-1.x this behaviour is no longer supported.
+1.x, when `fsw` was merged into it, this behaviour is no longer supported.
 The rationale behind this decision includes:

   * The old version only allows watching one path.
   * The command to execute was passed as last argument, alongside the path to